cmmarquez/zombie-manager/README.md

 ### Running the Application

-*To run this application, you must have MongoDB.*
+*To run this application, you must have MongoDB running.*

 In the root of the project, run the following command:.
 ```